Siyanda-Madondile/CDV01_Career_Goals_Reflection_SIYMAD600_PTO2403_C_Siyanda-Madondile_CDV01/README.md

 ### 2. **Interests and Values**:

--I am interested in how apps and websites work and function.
+- I am interested in how apps and websites work and function.
--Web Development.
+- Web Development.
--Working more on frontend
+- Working more on frontend

 ---